 The Smithsonian and Small Business

-The purpose of the Supplier Diversity Program (SDP), formerly known as the Small and Disadvantaged Business Utilization (SDBU) Program, is to provide advocacy for and direction to small and disadvantaged businesses, or SDBs.
-The SDBU program seeks to ensure that these firms receive equal opportunity and appropriate consideration in the Smithsonian's procurement of goods and services.
+The purpose of the Supplier Diversity Program (SDP), formerly known as the Small and Disadvantaged Business Utilization (SDBU) Program, is to provide advocacy for and direction to small businesses and historically underutilized small businesses (HUSBs).
+The SDP seeks to ensure that these firms receive equal opportunity and appropriate consideration in the Smithsonian's procurement of goods and services.

 The Institution's policy is to provide small, minority, socially and economically disadvantaged 8(a) women-owned, historically underutilized business zone (HUBZone) and service-disabled veteran-owned businesses - referred to collectively as small and disadvantaged businesses - the opportunity to participate, to the maximum extent possible, in all federal contracts entered into by the Institution.
 When appropriate, the Smithsonian also expends trust funds based on these principles.